BedJet 3 Hands-On Review

 What We Don't Like

 In short, we LOVED the BedJet, but we didn't love the price.
 It's the ultimate in bedtime luxury.
 If you truly struggle with temperature regulation while you sleep, like if you get night sweats or live in a cold area with bad insulation in your home, the BedJet can be a lifesaver if you're willing to shell out the money for it.
+You can also get the dual zone climate comfort system for different temperature settings depending on the side of the bed you're on.

 Our First Thoughts When Testing The BedJet 3